FRESH AND UPDATED CONTENT & FORMAT FOR 2016!

 Seminar experts include:

-Lyn Hughes - Lyn is Wanderlust travel magazine's Co-Founder & Editor-In-Chief.
+Lyn Hughes (All six seminars) - Lyn is Wanderlust travel magazine's Co-Founder & Editor-In-Chief.
 As a fellow of the Royal Geographical Society, Lyn is also still a writer in her own right.
 She is regularly consulted by tourist boards and governments on travel-related issues and sits on several committees, including IPN (the Independent Publishers' Network).